 Traditional public comment periods and public hearings that occur on near-final drafts of plans and studies provide opportunities for final approval or objections but not opportunities to be involved in setting goals or identifying solutions.
-The "Bow Tie model" of public engagement (Figure 4) suggests three phases, with broad public input while determining needs and priorities, less broad but more intensive public input creating solutions based on needs and priorities, and broad public input again for gathering input on projects4.
+To be meaningful, public engagement must be timely, occurring early enough in the process to influence the outcome with additional opportunities for participation at later stages as well.